 14. Don’t forget about Ellis Island

-Access to the Ellis Island Immigration Museum is included in the Statue of Liberty ticket.
+Access to the Ellis Island Immigration Museum is included with your Statue of Liberty ticket.
 After boarding the ferry on Liberty Island, the next (and only other) stop is Ellis Island.
 Between the years of 1892 and 1924 Ellis Island was the chief gateway into the United States for over 100 million immigrants.

 If you wish to check it out, get off here.
 (Don’t hold your breath for a private tour with Will Smith though.)
 If not, the ferry will continue on to Manhattan where you started this adventure.